 Why to produce transgenic pigs for biomedical research?

 In the past you also produced drugs in large transgenic animals.
+Are you no longer interested in this line of research?

 No, because the market has changed and most of the products are now done in cell cultures.
 At the time when we worked on it, it was not clear if cell cultures could ever produce enough of recombinant proteins, so you can treat all the patients.
 And now the cell cultures have increased, have become more efficient.
 So it is not clear if the animal is really a good choice anymore.